Grants for youth development organizations

 Foundations that support youth development organizations

 Out of all grants made to youth development organizations, 80% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 83% of the dollar-value of grants to youth support orgs.
-Foundations funding youth support orgs also made grants to youth development programs, homeless shelters, boys and girls clubs, food banks, and multiservice human service organizations.
+Foundations funding youth support orgs also made grants to multiservice human service organizations, boys and girls clubs, youth development programs, educational service providers, and food banks.

 Foundation size